 You are responsible for your own water testing if you have a private well.
 Testing should be done periodically.
 Speak to a water treatment professional or state certified lab for information on how often to have your well tested.

-Water filtration and water softener systems can be installed in Bolton for the removal of any of the contaminants listed in the above table and more.
 Water softeners are typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
 Other water filtration systems, such as Sediment filtration will remove particulate iron or manganese in the water.
 Carbon filtration will remove chlorine and a host of other contaminants from the water, eliminating the odor and taste associated with it.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.
 Removing radon from water requires a system where the water is highly agitated releasing the radon gas from the water, but then vented outside the home to ambient air.
 Other technologies and systems may be required to remove other contaminants.

 Any water filtration or water softener system designed should start with a water test before an informed recommendation can be made.